Vaishali785/AI-Book-Classifier/README.md

 - UI is intentionally minimal.
 - Model behavior may vary depending on the image.
 - The project is expected to evolve as I learn more about LLMs, prompting, and model parameters.

-Here is the **updated README** with a clean, simple **Screenshots** section added.
-It still keeps the same beginner-friendly, personal project tone.